Jayanth1209/DocStrGenerator/README.md

 ## 🚀 About Me
 I'm a Data Engineer passionate about emerging tech and taming wild data into useful data.
-I am also an avid fanfiction reader and one day would likle to write by own Fiction Book.
+I am also an avid fanfiction reader and one day would likle to write my own Fiction Book.

 ## 🔗 Links
 [![Medium](https://img.shields.io/badge/Medium-sivachandan1996-black)](https://sivachandan1996.medium.com/)